Colorado Sales and Use Tax

 2024 Legislation

-In 2024, the coalition continues to support the work of the Task Force, including:
+In 2024, the coalition continued to support the work of the Task Force, including:

 SB24-023: Concerning the requirement that local taxing jurisdictions hold harmless vendors who rely on erroneous data in certain electronic systems related to sales and use tax that are managed by the department of revenue.
 Learn More